• Skip to main content

 Variations

 Once you get this easy DIY herbal bath tea recipe down pat, you can experiment with your own bath tea blends!
-Try filling bath tea bags with a mix of some the ingredients below.
+Try filling bath tea bags with a mix of some of the ingredients below.

 • Dried lavender buds.